![CDATA[ [if IE 9] ]]>

-A reforestation by environmental or mallee plantings project involves establishing and maintaining vegetation such as trees or shrubs on land that has been clear of forest for at least five years.
+A reforestation by environmental or mallee plantings project involves establishing and maintaining vegetation such as trees or shrubs on land that has been clear of forest for at least 5 years.
 You can plant either a mix of trees, shrubs and understory species native to the local area or species of mallee eucalypts.

 The project helps to reduce the amount of greenhouse gas entering the atmosphere, because carbon is stored in the trees as they grow.
-The carbon stored in the trees, shrubs and debris on site is called the carbon stock, while the term abatement refers to the overall reduction in greenhouse gases as a result of a project.
+The carbon stored in the trees, shrubs and debris (dead plant material) on site is called the carbon stock, while the term abatement refers to the overall reduction in greenhouse gases as a result of a project.

-The carbon stock held in the project's trees, shrubs and debris (dead plant material) is calculated using a computer modelling tool called the Full Carbon Accounting Model (FullCAM).
+The carbon stock held in the project's trees, shrubs and debris is calculated using a computer modelling tool called the Full Carbon Accounting Model (FullCAM).
 The net amount of abatement during a project's reporting period is then determined by subtracting emissions due to fires and fuel use from the amount of carbon stock.
 The resulting net abatement for the project can then be used to apply for Australian carbon credit units (ACCUs).

 As a sequestration activity, that is, an activity that stores carbon in vegetation or soil, a reforestation by environmental or mallee plantings project is subject to a 'permanence obligation'.
 This means the project must be maintained 'permanently' (for a nominated period of either 100 or 25 years).

 The Clean Energy Regulator develops variations to methods for a range of reasons including: